Hello-Grow/Wallpapers-Space/README.md

    git clone https://github.com/your-username/unity-gas-shader-wallpaper.git
    ```
 2. Open the project in Unity 2021.3 or higher.
-3. Open `Assets/Scenes/MainWallpaper.unity`.
+3. Open `Assets/Scenes/backup.unity`.
-4. Press Play to preview the shader animation.
+4. Press Play to preview the shader.

 ## Customization

-Select the shader material located at `Assets/Materials/M_GasWallpaper.mat` to adjust the following properties:
+Select the shader material located at `Assets/Materials/M_GasWallpaper.mat` to adjust the proprieties like color, size, texture, etc

-- **Primary Color:** Highlights and core gas color.
-- **Background Color:** Ambient background shading.
-- **Flow Speed:** X and Y velocity vectors for gas movement.
-- **Noise Scale:** Density and frequency of the cloud pattern.
-- **Distortion:** Swirl intensity and turbulence.

-## License
+## License and AI

 Distributed under the MIT License.
 See `LICENSE` for more information.
+NO AI IS USED